Real Time Data from NSE, BSE & MCX is distributed to various data vendors as 4 different levels.

 Market depth is the order book or an electronic list of buy and sell orders.
 This list is organized by price level and updated to reflect real-time market activity.

 Most of today’s trading platforms offer some type of market depth display.
-This allows you to see the buy and sell orders, waiting to be executed.
+This allows the traders to see the “buy and sell orders”, waiting to be executed.

 This could include the best bid and ask prices and the size of all the bids and offers.